akbinod/akbinod.Tuner/README.md

 <li><b>results</b>: This could be explicitly set by your code like so <code>tuner.results=...</code>.
 If you do not set this value, tuner captures the values returned by <code>target</code> and saves them as long as they are json serializable</li>
 <li><b>errored</b>: Whether an error took place during <code>target</code> invocation.</li>
 <li><b>error</b>: These are execution errors encountered during <code>target</code> invocation.
 BTW, the most recent call is first in this formatted list, not last as you would expect from typical python output.</li>
-<li><b> [insert your tag here] </b>: A complete list of all the custom tags with the value set to false, unless you explicitly tag the invocation</li>
+<li><b> [insert your tag here] </b>: A complete list of all the custom tags with the value set to false, unless you explicitly tag the invocation, in which case the particular tafs are set to <code>True</code>.</li>
 </ul>
-These tracked values are pushed into the output file when:
+An invocation is pushed into the output file when:
 <ul>
 <li>You explicitly save  - F3.</li>
 <li>You tag an invocation.</li>
-<li>An error was encountered during the invocation .</li>
+<li>An exception was encountered during the invocation.</li>
 </ul>
 The name of the output file begins with the function being tuned; and within the file, this is approximately the tree structure:
 <ul>